y1-community/Innioasis-Updater/README.md

 - Install USB Development Kit ([driver_usbdk.msi](https://github.com/team-slide/Innioasis-Updater/releases/download/1.0.0/driver_usbdk.msi))
 - Restart your PC

+## Windows Troubleshooting

+#### If you get an MTK / Stopped error at the start of your firmware install, close the Updater window, download the .zip from https://troubleshooting.innioasis.app and run the .lnk inside

- Notice to ARM64 Users: You can only use the Remote Control, Screenshot and App Install features of Y1 Helper (part of Innioasis Updater on Windows), you'll need to use another OS / computer to install your firmware if you have an ARM64 (e.g Snapdragon) Windows PC or run it in WSL with USBIPD.
+#### Notice to ARM64 Users: You can only use the Remote Control, Screenshot and App Install features of Y1 Helper (part of Innioasis Updater on Windows),
+ you'll need to use another OS / computer to install your firmware if you have an ARM64 (e.g Snapdragon) Windows PC or run it in WSL with USBIPD.
 (Advanced)

 ### macOS Easy App Setup (Needs work)